clinical-meteor/fhir-schemas/README.md

 # fhir-schemas
-FHIR Resources implemented with `json-schemas` and `node-simple-schemas`.
+FHIR Resources implemented with `json-schemas` and some backwards support for `simpl-schema`.
 The purpose of this package is to a) make the HL7 FHIR json-schemas available on NPM, and b) start migrating Meteor apps off of `meteor-simple-schema`.
 Roughly speaking, the SimpleSchemas correspond to either `v1.6.0` of DST2, and the JsonSchemas correspond to `v3.0.1` or `STU3`.

 ### Installation